Simple Interest Compound Interest Formula

 What is Compound Interest?

 Compound interest, often referred to as "interest on interest," is where the magic of exponential growth truly unfolds.
 Unlike simple interest, compound interest is calculated on the principal amount plus any accumulated interest from previous periods.
-This means that your interest earns interest, leading to significantly greater returns over time.
+Put another way, your interest earns interest, leading to significantly greater returns over time.

 The Compound Interest Formula